Schmidt+Lab.jpg

 contact: paulagaravito [at] g.harvard.edu

-AnNA-Sophia Boguraev: Graduate Student
+AnNA-Sophia Boguraev:

 [she/her]

 Anna-Sophia grew up north of NYC (not upstate), moved to New Haven, CT for undergrad, and has now committed to the joy of eight-ish Boston winters.
-While her motivation for chasing increasingly bad weather up the New England coastline is unclear, a linear extrapolation makes her fairly confident that, by the mid-2030's, she’ll be running the Atlantic Ocean’s first subaquatic virology lab somewhere slightly east of Nova Scotia.
+While the motivation for chasing increasingly bad weather up the New England coastline is unclear, linear extrapolation suggests that, by the mid-2030's, she’ll be running the Atlantic Ocean’s first subaquatic virology lab somewhere slightly east of Nova Scotia.
 Until then, she’s excited to be spending her copious free time drawing, running very slowly, talking about books she will never write, talking about books other people have written, talking about space, and just talking in general.

 Harvard/MIT M.D.-Ph.D.
 Program